danieldelcore/precursor/README.md

 A minimal UI library and home to all of the components I've written a hundred times.

-> **Geometry** (from the Ancient Greek: γεωμετρία; geo- "earth", -metron "measurement") is a branch of mathematics concerned with questions of shape, size, relative position of figures, and the properties of space

 ## Component Roadmap

 -   Date picker